About me

 Some useful websites and contact information.
 Please note these are merely suggestions, not recommendations or endorsements of the services.

-I am available for zoom, phone, and in-person sessions.
+I am available for zoom, phone, or in-person sessions.